ggoforth/gac/intro.md

 * We expect your best effort, always.
 * All cohorters will be expected to co-teach some geekwise classes.
 This typically looks like an alternating schedule of on for 6 weeks, off for 6 weeks.
 More on this to follow.

-**Something New**

-We may be trying someting new, the details of which are still up in the air.
-We are looking to expand cohort to include more than 8 people.
-In order to do so we must somehow figure out how to do that, and the following is one idea being kicked around:

-* Take up to 16 individuals into cohort.
-    * 8 for cohort proper
-    * 8 for cohort plus
-* Cohort proper operates just as the previous one did.
-A rate of $2000 a month for the next six months.
-* Cohort plus is a eat what you kill type of program.
-The more work you complete, the more projects you finish, the more you can make.
-There is no set limit as to how much you can make in this program.
-You will still have the guidance of a cohort director and access to all the things that a normal cohort member would have.
-You will be paid half up front for every project, and half upon completion.

 **Work Hours**

 12am / 12am Mon-Sun